petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 ### Packaging a Client Extension Manually

 If packaging the LUFFA yourself, batch, configuration, and front-end client extensions requires certain `Dockerfile` conventions.
+Liferay provides them for you in the images below.

 For batch client extensions, use the `liferay/batch:latest` image: